saurav3444/SES/README.md

-# Sapient Email Service using AWS-SES-API
+# An Email Service using AWS-SES-API

 A simplified Java Library for sending emails using the Amazon Simple Email Service.